 It has already been our second week in Port Douglas.
 We love this town so much that we just could not leave.
 The town’s amazing atmosphere, surrounding mountains, Four Mile Beach, well-supplied shops and the mix of good food and dear perfumes made us feel so at home that we had to stay and enjoy more.

 Three famous 4WD tracks around Port Douglas

-There are few great 4WD tracks around Port Douglas and this post would not be complete if I don’t mention them in detail.
+There are a few great 4WD tracks around Port Douglas and this post would not be complete if I don’t mention them in detail.

 The track is very challenging and not accessible during wet weather.
 There are rough sections and sharp ascends and descends.
 During unexpected rain, it is very slippery when going down and there were many cars sliding down like on ice.
-It can be really dangerous and you can damage your car.
+It can be hazardous and you can damage your car.

 Creb Track was already closed as the wet season started a few weeks ago bringing quite a lot of rain.
 We had to put Creb Track on our bucket list.